mcbrineellis/homelab/packer/centos/7/README.md

-# Ubuntu 20.04 Image
+# CentOS 7 Image

 ## What does this do?

-This Packer config builds a vanilla, updated Ubuntu 20.04.4 template.
+This Packer config builds a vanilla, updated CentOS 7 template.

 ## Credentials

-Users are defined in `http/user-data`.
+Users are defined in `http/ks.cfg`.
 Subiquity takes that info and creates the users and sets the passwords from the hashes in that file.

 Packer then uses the `ssh_username` and `ssh_password` to connect up to the system via SSH after install to run the shell provisioner tasks.

 These are the credentials I have defined:

-- Username: `ubuntu`
+- Username: `centos`
-- Password: `ubuntu`
+- Password: `centos`

 After building this template VM, we can call Terraform, Ansible, or other scripts to secure / customize it further.